slax57/spotify4steamlink/README.md

 ## Functionalities
 This code allows to build an app that you can install and run on your _steamlink_.
 Once it is installed, you can launch it directly from the _steamlink_ home menu.
 This app starts _librespot_ as a background program, and pipes the audio to the first audio device it finds.
-You juste have to use the _spotify connect_ (from your phone or a computer, using the official Spotify application) to start a playlist.
+You juste have to use _spotify connect_ (from your phone or a computer, using the official Spotify application) to start a song.
 Once you're done, you can exit the app by pressing any key on your keyboard or any buttons on your gamepad (should be compatible whith the Steam gamepad).

 **Be aware that this is all the app does for now!
-There is no current track or status information displayed, it's basically just a headless player, and the only thing displayed on the TV is a static image.**
+Since the new version, the librespot logs are displayed, allowing you to know which track is being played.
+But still, there is no complex GUI with album cover or so, it's basically just a headless player with a very simple interface.**

 # Instructions
 ## Building